Karabatic involved in betting probe - prosecutor

 Arsene Wenger said on Friday that he will definitely still be a manager next season, whether at Arsenal or "somewhere else".

-MONTPELLIER France's Olympic champion Nikola Karabatic and his brother Luka are among nine Montpellier handball players suspected of placing illegal bets in an investigation into alleged match-fixing, the prosecutor said on Monday.
+PARIS France's Olympic champion Nikola Karabatic and his brother Luka are among nine Montpellier handball players "highly" suspected of placing illegal bets in an investigation into alleged match-fixing, the prosecutor said on Monday.

-Sixteen people, including nine players and the Karabatic brothers' partners, were still detained on Monday night, a judicial source told Reuters.
+Eighteen people, including nine players and the Karabatic brothers' partners, were detained on Sunday, Montpellier prosecutor Brice Robin told a news conference.

-Three out of the nine players arrested on Sunday were released on Monday while another was arrested, the source said.

 Along with Nikola Karabatic, who led France to back-to-back Olympic titles in 2008 and this year, another London gold winner, Samuel Honrubia, was arrested along with internationals including Slovenian Vid Kavticnik, Serbian Mladen Bojinovic and Tunisian Wissem Hmam.

-"There are very high suspicions of disrespect of sporting ethics in this litigious match," Montpellier prosecutor Brice Robin told a news conference.

-"Some players are closely linked - for some of them very closely - with gamblers.
-This had prompted the judge leading the investigation to detain them," he said, adding that Luka Karabatic's partner Jeny Priez had admitted placing bets for the player while in custody.
+"There are very high suspicions of illegal betting," Robin said, adding that Luka Karabatic's partner Jenny Priez had admitted placing bets for the player while in custody.

-According to the prosecutor, a total of 87,880 euros ($113,400) were placed in bets over a first division game between Montpellier and Cesson-Sevigne last May, which was 40 times the usual amount for this kind of match.
+According to the prosecutor, a total of 87,880 euros were placed in bet over a first division game between Montpellier and Cesson-Sevigne last May, which is 40 times the usual amount for this kind of match.

 Most of the bets were placed around the same time of day and 99.94 per cent were placed on struggling Cesson-Sevigne to lead at halftime, he added.